jkang331/iQuiz/README.md

 * UI elements required
   * some kind of descriptive text ("Perfect!"
 "Almost!" etc)
   * the user's score on the quiz (x of y correct)
-  * a "next" button to indicate they are ready to go on
+  * a "next" button to indicate they are ready to go on [DONE]
 * layout is totally up to you

 #### Grading: 5 points